 Now to 4K resolution, where unsurprisingly EFT's requirements become beefier than GabeN's well-deserving wallet.
 Again, like I mentioned about 1080p 144Hz monitors being better for a game like EFT compared to the higher resolution but slower refresh rate of 1440p 60Hz screens, instead of 4K 60Hz you should really consider 1440p 144Hz instead if you'll mostly be playing EFT and/or other shooters since the faster refresh rate is more beneficial to FPS titles.
 That said, nobody can deny that gaming in 4K looks stunning, so if you can afford not only a nice 4K monitor but the required GPU horsepower to push so many pixels, let's get into the specs you'll need if you want to reach a consistent 60FPS on ultra settings.

-Either a NVidia GeForce RTX 3080 or AMD Radeon RX 6800 XT graphics card will get the job done, though the former will perform slightly better as NVidia edges out AMD GPUs in this title based on the benchmarks I've seen (especially at 4K; the difference is less so at 1440p).
+Either a NVidia GeForce RTX 4070 / 3080 or AMD Radeon RX 6800 XT graphics card will get the job done, though the former cards will perform slightly better as NVidia edges out AMD GPUs in this title based on the benchmarks I've seen (especially at 4K; the difference is less so at 1440p).
 A RTX 3070 will get decent frame rates at 4K too, though you won't be clearing 60FPS unless you turn down those settings.
-So, you don't need a RTX 3080 for 4K, but it's the ideal besides getting a RTX 3090 of course which would be the ultimate choice (albeit far less "bang for buck" due to its insane price tag).
+So, you don't need a RTX 4070/3080 for 4K, but it's the ideal besides getting a RTX 4080 which would be the ultimate choice (albeit far less "bang for buck" due to its high price tag).

 As for those with a cutting edge 4K 144hz monitor, it's obviously all about bringing the most powerful GPU to the party that you can afford.
-The minimum cards I can suggest for a very good 4K 144Hz experience in Tarkov would be a RX 6800 XT or RTX 3080, but the current king of gaming GPUs, the RTX 3090, is the best choice in an ideal world if you want the absolute highest, most consistent frame rates possible at 4K.
+The minimum cards I can suggest for a very good 4K 144Hz experience in Tarkov would be a RX 6800 XT or RTX 4070, but the current king of gaming GPUs besides the 4090, the 4080, is the best choice in an ideal world if you want the absolute highest, most consistent frame rates at 4K.